vigil007/vigil007/README.md

 - 👋 Hi, I’m @vigil007
-- 👀 I’m interested in games, mvoies, music and Batman.
+- 👀 I’m interested in jiu jitsu, kickboxing, movies, music and Batman.
-- 🌱 I’m currently learning Medical Studies at ASU  & Python at home.
+- 🌱 I’m currently learning Medical Studies at ASU & Swift at home.
 - 💞️ I’m looking to collaborate on an open-source mail client for IOS.
-If you would be able to teach me some code!

 <!---
 vigil007/vigil007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.